Analysis | Biden tries to nix ‘defund the police,’ once and for all

 Both before and since then, Biden has reiterated he doesn’t support defunding police.
 He grew testy last summer when asked about members of his party who did, comparing their mind-set to people “in the Republican Party who think we’re sucking the blood out of kids” — a reference to the QAnon conspiracy theories.
 The subtext: These are fringe ideas that don’t reflect on us.

 The exasperation of that comment drove home how frustrated Biden was that this remained a topic of conversation.
-And there’s a reason for that: In both 2020 and 2021, some analysis suggests it hurt Democrats electorally.
+And there’s a reason for that: In 2020 and 2021, some analysis suggests it hurt Democrats electorally.
 House Majority Whip James E. Clyburn (D-S.C.) blamed the “foolishness” for Democrats not doing better in 2020.
 And the November 2021 elections were pretty brutal for candidates who supported defund or defund-adjacent ideas.

 To the extent some big cities did reduce funding for police or overhaul their law enforcement operations, the verdict on that approach became pretty clear — including in some very blue cities.
 And indeed, some of those cities had already reversed the changes they made amid pandemic-era spikes in crime.